Stages of Revelation

 The Church has therefore created an environment where believers may affirm the fundamentals of the faith as found in the Nicene Creed while simultaneously denying the historical veracity of vast swaths of Scripture.

-So, if that is the case, what is the implication of such a view on the Catechism?
+So, what is the implication of such a view on the Catechism?

-Perhaps some of the people mentioned here are not historical figures, but their stories embody and consequently represent larger narratives about the various stages of revelation.
+Some of the people mentioned in these chapters may not be historical figures in the modern sense, yet their stories embody and represent larger narratives about the various stages of revelation.

 A Fallen Humanity